+Indicator Meaning

-- 1. Caps Lock.
+↑ A Caps Lock.
 Caps Lock is active.

-- 2. Keypad Lock.
-The embedded keypad is active (Fn+F8).
-Num Lock must also be on for the numeric keys-otherwise, cursor control is active.

-- 3. Num Lock.
+^ 1 Num Lock.
 Num Lock is active.

+â III Keypad Lock.
+The built-in embedded keypad is active (Fn+F8).
+Num Lock must also be on for the numeric keys.
+Otherwise, cursor keys are active.

+^ Scroll Lock.
+Scroll Lock is active.